isabella232/experience-manager-guides-learn.en/help/tutorials/oxygen-connector/use-aem-connector.md

     1. Open the oxygenAuthor19.1.vmoptions file in a text editor.

-        >[!NOTE]
-        >
+        **Note:**

-        >The file's version number might differ based on the version number of the application installed on your system.
+        The file's version number might differ based on the version number of the application installed on your system.

     1. Append the following line in the file: